-The choice of surgeon Atul Gawande to head the so-called ABC health care plan is a big boost to the concept of physician leadership.
+The choice of surgeon Atul Gawande to head the health care plan for Amazon, Berkshire Hathaway and JPMorgan Chase is a big boost to the concept of physician leadership.

 Physicians and other clinicians are in the trenches of health care, day in and day out.
 And many experience and speak out about the myriad problems, waiting to be heard.
 To find solutions.
 To disrupt a system in need of change.